 Click to subscribe

-The Medicaid Management Information System (MMIS) is the claims processing system for Nebraska’s Medicaid Program.
-In addition to processing claims, the MMIS supports coordination of benefits, surveillance and utilization review, federal and management reporting, and case management.
+The Medicaid Management Information System (MMIS) is comprised of functionality within a number of systems that provide support for the administration of Nebraska’s Medicaid Program.
+The MMIS processes claims, supports coordination of benefits, assists in surveillance and utilization review of claims payments, generates federal and management reporting, and provides case management tools.

+All RFPs are published by the Nebraska Department of Administrative Services at http://das.nebraska.gov/.
 For questions regarding the MMIS Replacement Planning Project, please send an e-mail to DHHS.MMIS@nebraska.gov.
-More information will be published as it becomes available.
+Updated information will be shared as it becomes available.

 Documents in PDF format require the use of Adobe Acrobat Reader which can be downloaded for free from Adobe Systems, Inc.